allejo/bzion/web/assets/css/README.md

 ### Why not Bootstrap?

 While Bootstrap definitely has its uses, we choose not to use Bootstrap because it didn't suit our needs.
-Since we use ThoughtBot's Neat library, it already provides us with a simple to use grid system and we have convenience mixins to perform similar functionality to Bootstrap's mixins so other than that, it's just a lot of bloat.
+Since we use our own flex-box based grid system, we have convenience mixins to perform similar functionality to Bootstrap's mixins so other than that, it's just a lot of bloat.

-Bootstrap's grid system is also a limiting factor when styling for specific mobile devices in landspace mode so Neat's grid system gives us full control of handling that.
+Bootstrap's grid system is also a limiting factor when styling for specific mobile devices in landspace mode so our own grid system gives us full control of handling that.
 Lastly, Bootstrap is a "mobile-first" library while BZiON is "desktop-first" so that's another limiting factor.

 ### Why not &lt;insert framework here&gt;?

-Similarly to our reasons for not using Bootstrap, Bourbon and Neat give us the freedom to control every aspect of our SASS.
-It has not been the case where Bourbon or Neat lacked a feature that couldn't be written quickly, so there isn't a need for using a different framework/library.
+Similarly to our reasons for not using Bootstrap, Bourbon gives us the freedom to control every aspect of our SASS.
+It has not been the case where Bourbon lacked a feature that couldn't be written quickly, so there isn't a need for using a different framework/library.

-In addition, Bourbon and Neat are both lightweight and do not affect compilation time as much as other libraries (e.g. Compass, Susy).
+In addition, Bourbon is lightweight and do not affect compilation time as much as other libraries (e.g. Compass, Susy).

+### Why use Bourbon when Autoprefixer exists?

+While Autoprefixer may be nice and use CanIUse' information, it has proven to fall short in supporting vendor prefixes for flex-boxes, which our entire grid system is based on.
+For this reason, we have chosen to use Bourbon, which was designed by humans who have tested this thoroughly and not automated assumptions like Autoprefixer.